Play the Sputnik Audio Clip and Hear the Doppler Shift!

 radio frequency of the signal received from the satellite as a result of its velocity.

-Most people, once made aware, have realized they regularly hear Doppler shift when a siren or horn on a vehicle
+Most people, once made aware of this, have realized they regularly hear Doppler shift when a siren or horn on a vehicle

 quickly passes by.
-The effect is more pronounce with higher relative velocities.
+The effect is more pronounced with higher relative velocities.

-You can find plenty of references to learn more about this by doing a computer search about "Doppler shift",
+To learn more about this, you can find plenty of references by doing a computer search about "Doppler shift",

 so we'll leave that for your homework assignment!
 Similarly there are other Sputnik audio clips you